dappsnation/akita-ng-fire/doc/cookbook/subcollection.md

 ### Use selectActiveId

-If you're parent active ID can change during your subscription time you can use the `selectActiveId` property of Akita's QueryEntity, and pass the id as a `SyncOptions` in `syncCollection`.
+If your parent active ID can change during your subscription time, you can use the `selectActiveId` property of Akita's QueryEntity, and pass the id as `SyncOptions` in `syncCollection`.

 ```typescript
 import { CollectionService, CollectionConfig } from 'akita-ng-fire';